Pam: How did you decide to start an Educational Advocacy group?

-Since the first group in 2004, more than 180 people have attended these Educational Advocacy study groups.
+Since the first group in 2004, hundreds of people have attended these Educational Advocacy study groups.

 Tip: Since people from different school districts attend meetings, I use nametags.
 I ask parents to put their name, school district, and their child’s disability on their nametag.
 This helps parents connect with others in their district.

 Preparing for Meetings

 Pam: As the group facilitator, how do you prepare for meetings?